wyfo/apischema/docs/de_serialization.md

 `error_handler=None` correspond to a default handler which only return `None` — exception is thus discarded and serialization type becomes `Optional`.

-The error handler is only executed by *Apischema* serialization process, it's not added to the function, so this one can be executed normally and raise an exception in the rest of your code.
+The error handler is only executed by *apischema* serialization process, it's not added to the function, so this one can be executed normally and raise an exception in the rest of your code.

 ```python
 {!serialized_error.py!}